 What We Do

 Tony Bosnich joined Stafford’s Power Mechanics/Welding Program as an instructor in the fall of 2013.
 Originally from Northern California, his early experience as a welder began with his 4 year enlistment in the United States Navy.
 After that he was employed for 7 years as a Journeyman/Welder with GKN Aerospace/Chem-tronics in San Diego, CA. Just before coming to Stafford, Tony spent 6 years at Northland Job Corps in Vergennes, VT. as a welding instructor.
-He is AWS/CWE Certified, and also teaches welding in Stafford’s Adult and Continuing Education Division.
+He is AWS/CWI/CWE Certified, and also teaches welding in Stafford’s Adult and Continuing Education Division.

 Dillon Kennedy, Class of 2014

 I came to Stafford because I was looking for a hands on education.
 It’s nice to be moving around all day instead of being stuck at a desk.
 If you’re thinking about Stafford go for it.
 I am currently a student at Eastern Maine Community College Welding program.

 Dual Enrollment/College Credits